valpb666/Proyecto-Base-de-Datos/README.md

     WHEN ocupacion IN ('TRABAJADORES EN LA ELABORACIÌÒN Y PROCESAMIENTO DE ALIMENTOS, BEBIDAS Y PRODUCTOS DE TABACO') THEN 'Producción de bienes alimenticios y tabaco'

-    WHEN ocupacion IN (NULL, 'SE IGNORA')
+    WHEN ocupacion IN (NULL, 'SE IGNORA', 'NO ESPECIFICADO') THEN NULL
-         THEN NULL

     ELSE 'Ocupaciones no especificadas'